randajan/odata-server/README.md

 This is factory function and will return resolver binded to the server.
 The first argument represent base url.
 Next arguments will be passed to the function `extender`.

 ## responder
-There is only express implementation for now
+There is only two implementation for now
 - [express](https://expressjs.com/) - @randajan/odata-server/express
+- koa - @randajan/odata-server/koa

 You can create your own responder.
 It accepts function that will create object with these properties:
 - getURL
 - getMethod
 - getBody (_could be async_)
+- getType (json || xml) affect only $metadata
 - setHeader
 - setBody